 Septic systems and latrines to villages

-Hospitals

 Values

-Partner Housing Australasia (Building) Incorporated shall ensure that its programs and procedures reflect Christian values of love and compassion to care for people less fortunate than ourselves.
+Partner Housing Australasia shall ensure that its programs and procedures reflect Christian values of love and compassion to care for people less fortunate than ourselves.

-Partner Housing Australasia (Building) Incorporated is non-denominational, does not evangelise and does not discriminate in the dispensation of donations or services, which are available to all people in need, irrespective of religion or race.
+Partner Housing Australasia is non-denominational, does not evangelise, and does not discriminate in the dispensation of donations or services, which are available to all people in need, irrespective of gender, religion, or race.
 Partner Housing Australasia does not provide support for evangelical activities and partisan political activities.
-Partner Housing Australasia does not participate in advocacy
+Partner Housing Australasia does not participate in advocacy.

 Code of Conduct

-The Code of Conduct applicable to Members, Directors, Volunteers, Staff and Partner Organisations is detailed throughout this “Constitution & Code of Conduct” document and associated Policies and Procedures documents listed herein.
+The Code of Conduct, applicable to Members, Directors, Volunteers, Staff and Partner Organisations, is detailed throughout this “Constitution & Code of Conduct” document and associated “Policies and Procedures” documents listed herein.